-- 1. Create organizational infrastructure to lead coordinated planning efforts in Wake County.
-One of the documented challenges with the regional human service transportation programs is the lack of a lead organization to coordinate service across ADA and human service transportation programs as well as design and implement new programs.
-Establishing an organizational infrastructure is important given implementation of the Wake Transit Plan, rapid growth in the UZA and potential changes to North Carolina's Non-Emergency Medical Transportation (NEMT) program. - 2.
-Develop a coordinated, consistent ADA paratransit program in Wake County that has the same structure and process regardless of ADA service provider.
-Combined, Wake County's ADA paratransit services provides over 500,000 annual rides at a cost of roughly \$13.5 million per year.
-Ridership is expected to increase to nearly 800,000 annual rides by 2027 at a cost of nearly \$25 million (annually) by 2027.
-Managing these costs while ensuring adequate service is a significant concern for the region.
-One of the primary goals of the CHSTP Update, therefore, is to develop a plan that will improve ADA service delivery and management to benefit riders and manage costs. - 3.
-Prepare for potential Medicaid transportation modifications.
+- 3. Prepare for potential Medicaid transportation modifications.
 Medicaid programming including health care services and transportation is transitioning from a fee for service model (reimbursement) to a managed care (pre-paid health plan) model.
-The State of North Carolina is moving forward with this service delivery model.
-The State has committed to transitioning the program model in phases, which makes impacts to Wake County uncertain.
+The State of North Carolina has suspended the implementation of this service delivery model pending General Assembly action.
+However, the State has previously committed to transitioning the program model in phases, which makes impacts to Wake County uncertain should legislative authority be granted.
 Medicaid provides over \$4 million annually.
 It is GoWake Access' largest funding source, accounting for 85% of all agency resources.
 Changes to this funding stream will have a significant impact on its role in Wake County's transportation network.
 It could also impact the availability of medical transportation services in the county.
-Johnston County will also be impacted by changes in the Medicaid program, although those changes are expected to occur later in the implementation schedule. - 4.
+Johnston County will also be impacted by changes in the Medicaid program, although those changes are expected to occur much later in an implementation schedule. - 4.
 Create a mobility management structure for Wake County and the portion of Johnston County within the Raleigh UZA.
 The CHST planning process highlighted the need for more rural transportation, especially transportation not related to a specific medical or human service program.
 As discussed, the landscape of public and human service transportation in Wake County is changing.
 While this creates opportunities, it may make understanding what is available more complicated for individuals and human service organizations.
-Accordingly, the CHSTP Update recommends developing a mobility management program to help individuals and organizations navigate the available services.
+Accordingly, the CPT-HSTP Update recommends developing a mobility management program to help individuals and organizations navigate the available services.
 Mobility management is expected to be especially useful for residents in rural areas. - 5.
 Establish a regional mobility framework for working with emerging mobility partners, including privately operated ride-hailing service.
 This framework will develop a policy framework for integrating ride-hailing services into publicly funded transportation programs and making sure they meet the federal and state requirements established by funders.
 The policy framework should be developed in conjunction with the ride hailing companies so it works within their capabilities and creates ways for older adults, persons with disabilities or individuals with low incomes to book and pay for ride hailing services without using smart phones or credit cards.
 It should also be developed in a way that actively manages administrative costs.